 - Contact the company or companies that manage your account(s) and request that they send your Qualified Charitable Distribution to the Land Trust.

-- Optionally, also contact Alex at the Land Trust at 360.417.1815 x 3 so we know to thank you and look out for your contribution.
+- Contact Alex at the Land Trust at 360.417.1815 x 3 so we know to thank you and look out for your contribution.

 ⇒ Where can I learn more about Required Minimum Distributions and Qualified Charitable Distributions?